trotnic/rsschool-cv/cv.md

 ##Code example
 #####[my examination work for web-development subject in the second semester](https://github.com/trotnic/WebFinal/tree/dev "my examination work for web-development subject in the second semester")
 ##Experience
 #####Behind numerous labs on c++, html\js\css.
-Several projects, which in general used react, express.js, sockets.
+Several study projects, which in general used react, express.js, sockets, docker, nginx.
 About a month had worked with real project on python\django.
 ##Education
 #####BSU, MMF 2018-2022
 ##English